 We will use your data for:

-There are certain circumstances where we process your personal data for our legitimate business interests.
+There are certain circumstances where we process your personal data for our legitimate business interests in order to ensure we continue to provide a great customer experience.
 These can be commercial or societal benefits and in order for us to process your data, we will always balance our interests against your own to ensure it is fair.

 Apart from ourselves, other companies that may have access to your data include: